 email marketing is 40x more effective than Twitter and Facebook – Mckinsey & Company

 a third of the website traffic consists of returning visitors – Marketing Sherpa

 70% of users abandon their carts before completing their purchase – Baymard Institute

-email marketing benchmark research – BlueCore
+email marketing performance – BlueCore